 As Mom gets older, and weaker, I know that there will most likely come a time when I may need a patient lift to move her, and in my case it will be sooner rather than later, due to back injury.
 So I was wondering about assistance from Medicare with the cost, and I have done a little digging…

-Original Medicare Part B will likely cover 80% of a full-body or stand-assist patient lift, if they are prescribed for you by a Medicare-enrolled physician and bought from a Medicare-enrolled supplier.
-If you don’t qualify you may still qualify for assistance from Medicaid, HCBS programs, waivers, 1915 waivers, State Assistive Technology Projects and State Financial Assistance Programs.
+Original Medicare Part B will likely cover 80% of a full-body or stand-assist patient lift, if they are prescribed for you by a Medicare-enrolled physician as medically necessary, and bought from a Medicare-enrolled supplier.

 What are patient lifts ?

 Patient lifts are devices which are used to transfer a disabled individual who cannot walk, to a chair, a wheelchair, a bedside commode or another location.